-- Internal market 'plumbing' in some markets - Some markets show declines in average trade size more trades to move the same dollar volume. - No decline in overall secondary market trading but some decline in the ratio of trades to outstanding. - But why should we expect trading volumes to grow with outstanding securities? - Decline in balance sheet capacity for bank dealers. - Several anomalous trading days in bond markets.
+- Internal market 'plumbing' in some markets - Some markets show declines in average trade size - more trades to move the same dollar volume. - No decline in overall secondary market trading but some decline in the ratio of trades to outstanding securities. - But why should we expect trading volumes to grow with outstanding securities? - Decline in balance sheet capacity for bank dealers.